adaptive-desktop/react-native/README.md

 The demo demonstrates:

+- Workspace creation using `loadDesktopSnapshot()` and `WorkspaceFactory.fromSnapshot()`
-- Basic workspace creation and viewport management
+- Automatic viewport management from snapshot configuration
 - Automatic re-rendering on workspace changes
 - Safe area handling for mobile devices
 - Integration with `@adaptive-desktop/adaptive-workspace` v0.6.0